golemfactory/golem-docs/src/pages/docs/golem/overview/golem-token.md

 # What is a GLM?

-GLM is an ERC-20 utility token token, used as a currency to pay for renting resources from Golem Network Providers.
+GLM is an ERC-20 utility token token, used as a currency to pay for renting resources from Golem Network providers.

 ## Where to buy GLM?

 You can acquire GLM on major crypto exchanges, but probably the most convenient way is to use our [Onboarding portal](https://glm.golem.network) where you will be assisted through the whole process.

+You can also get GLM as remuneration for your resources when you act as a [provider](/docs/providers).

 # GLM, GNT, and tGLM tokens explained